reidmalone/ufoVisualizaion/README.md

 Reid Malone's contributions:

 I was responsible for the word cloud.
 This takes in all of the data from a set range (which the user can set if they want) and displays the top shape that was reported within the given time period.
+The word cloud works by setting the font size based upon how many occurances there were of that certain shape.
+The word cloud was inspired and used a library from https://github.com/jasondavies/d3-cloud.

 Something that I noticed is that "Light" was always the number one shape.
 As you can see below in the two different date ranges.